flow-php/etl/README.md

 composer require flow-php/etl:1.x@dev
 ```

-Until project get first stable release it's recommended to lock it to specific
+Until the project gets its first stable release it's recommended to lock it to a specific
 commit version in your composer.lock file.

 ## Typical Use Cases